Baháʼí Faith and gender equality: Continental Counsellors

 After the election of the Universal House of Justice, boards of counsellors were created in 1973 by appointment who outrank the national assemblies, though individually counsellors ranked lower than that of the Hands of the Cause.
 There are 90 counsellors – 81 serving on continental boards and 9 serving at the International Teaching Center.
-From a picture of a gathering of all counselors in 2005 a number of them are clearly women.
-The number of counselors acting as members of the International Teaching Center have varied.
+From a picture of a gathering of all counsellors in 2005 a number of them are clearly women.
+The number of counsellors acting as members of the International Teaching Center have varied.
 Initially, excluding the Hands of the Cause (all of whom were initial members.)
-From 1980 to 2000 there were 9 total counselors and four of them were women.
-Since 2000 the number of women counselors serving at the ITC has been five of the nine.
+From 1980 to 2000 there were nine total counsellors and four of them were women.
+Since 2000 the number of women counsellors serving at the ITC has been five of the nine.
 Not counting the Hands of the Cause, the women and their years of service are: